Pigybak vs Angi: What’s the difference, and which should you use?

 Angi explicitly describes revenue coming from pros advertising, homeowner memberships, and Angi Services.
 Angi

-Pigybak’s positioning should be the opposite story: optimize for coordination, repeatability, and neighborhood outcomes (jobs that fit together, communication that stays in one place, scheduling that does not fall apart).
+Pigybak’s is the opposite story: we optimize for coordination, repeatability, and neighborhood outcomes (jobs that fit together, communication that stays in one place, scheduling that does not fall apart).
+It’s opportunistic – a contractor is coming or planning to come to an area, so neighbors get deals on those nice-to-haves or often forgotten, or put off until the last possible moment home jobs.

 Trust and accountability

 Angi is a major brand with a lot of provider listings.
-Pigybak should lean into: “trust is not just a rating, it’s coordination + follow-through.”
+Pigybak is building a network of curated small businesses from within the community, rated by the community.

 Which should you use?
 Real scenarios